core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * It resets to 0 the sequence number of each ongoing observation where it is an observer client and that it wants to keep active.

-From then on, each group member MUST use its latest installed Sender Context to protect outgoing messages.
+* From then on, it can resume processing new messages for the considered group, for which it MUST use its latest installed Sender Context to protect outgoing messages.

 The distribution of a new Gid and Master Secret may result in temporarily misaligned Security Contexts among group members.
 In particular, this may result in a group member not being able to process messages received right after a new Gid and Master Secret have been distributed.
 A discussion on practical consequences and possible ways to address them, as well as on how to handle the old Security Context, is provided in {{ssec-key-rotation}}.